programinglive/commiter/CONTRIBUTING.md

 3. Add tests for new features
 4. Ensure all tests pass: `npm test`
 5. Update the README.md if needed
+6. If modifying the website, verify changes with `npm run web`
-6. Create a Pull Request with a clear description
+7. Create a Pull Request with a clear description

 ## Release Process